kloi34/amoguSV/README.md

 * Single
 * Remove

-More details about these tools can be found at the [wiki page](https://github.com/kloi34/amoguSV/wiki)
+Details about these tools can be found at the [wiki page](https://github.com/kloi34/amoguSV/wiki)

 ## Installation
 1. Press the green download code button on GitHub and click on "Download ZIP"